dharaadhvaryu/dharaadhvaryu/README.md

 🔧 Python Development

-With over 3 years of experience as a Python Developer, I’ve successfully built efficient, scalable, and maintainable backend systems and automation tools.
+With over 3 years of experience as a Python Developer, built efficient, scalable, and maintainable backend systems and automation tools.
 My expertise includes:
 Backend Development: Proficient in utilizing Python and SQL databases and frameworks like Django.
 Automation: Creating scripts for data processing pipelines and routine tasks.
-Data Tools: Developing tools for data extraction, transformation, and analysis.
 Mentorship: Taught modern web development practices to students.

 📊 Data Analytics and Visualization

-Currently focused on Data Analytics projects, I employ advanced tools and techniques, including:
+Currently focused on Data Analytics projects, aiming to employ advanced tools and techniques, including:
 Tableau: Crafting interactive dashboards and visual analytics.
 Python: Performing data wrangling, imputation, and exploratory data analysis (EDA).
 SQL: Executing complex queries, data aggregation, and transformation.